 The Lab is equipped with state-of-the-art research equipment for studying physical activity programs in schools and communities.
 There are video/audio recording devices, accelerometers and heart rate monitors to measure physiological intensity and physical activity, digital devices to make instructional materials, quite a few laptops for data collection and processing in the field, a centralized data computer that holds research data, and digital cameras and many kinds of supplies to make graduate students’ life easier.
 The Lab also holds a small collection of textbooks and journals for easy access.

 The Lab is the central location for conducting research projects, offering graduate-level courses, and having research team meetings.
 Each graduate student has a desk in the Lab.
-The Lab is also home for visiting scholars, most of whom come from foreign countries across the world: Brazil, China, Finland, France, Greece, Japan, Korea, Norway, etc. In this environment, faculty members and graduate students all enjoy having this unique opportunities to collaborate with international scholars around the world!
+The Lab is also home for visiting scholars, most of whom come from foreign countries across the world: Brazil, China, Finland, France, Greece, Japan, Korea, Norway, etc. In this environment, faculty members and graduate students all enjoy having unique opportunities to collaborate with international scholars around the world!

 Current Lab Faculty

 (G notates graduate students at time or work; V notates visiting scholar to the Lab)

 Chen, A. (2017).
 Motivation research in physical education: Learn to become motivated.
 In C. D. Ennis (Ed.).
 The Routledge handbook of physical education pedagogies (pp. 567-580).
 London: Routledge.